-A seminar course for all freshman natural science majors, introducing students to careers in science, methods and opportunities for research, science faculty, and tutoring programs.
+A seminar course for all freshman natural science majors, introducing students to careers in science, methods, and opportunities for research, science faculty, and tutoring programs.
+2 hours per week.
 This course is normally offered in the fall semester.

 2133 GENERAL PHYSICAL SCIENCE